Skip to main content

 About me

-Besides programming, my interests are in theoretical computer science, math, physics, and *nix systems.
+Besides programming, I'm interested in *nix systems, theoretical computer science, math, and physics.

 -----BEGIN GEEK CODE BLOCK-----